chadblack/2023MLA/docs/assignments.md

 ## film reaction (15%)

 Students will view, research, and write about Jayro Bustamante's *La Llorona* (2020), a film that uses the genre of horror to process the trauma's of Guatemala's civil war and genocidal  policies towards Mayan communities in the 1980s.
 You must write a 4-6 page analytical review of the film informed by a set of provided sources.
+[There is a description of the film, instructions, etc. located here.](https://chadblack.net/2023MLA/resources/la%20llorona%20review%20essay/).